promiscuous-io/promiscuous/README.md

 ### From the command line

 ```
-bundle exec promiscuous publish "User.where(:updated_at.gt => 1.day.ago)" InventoryItem Orders
+bundle exec promiscuous publish UserGroup "User.where(:updated_at.gt => 1.day.ago)"
 ```

-Promiscuous will publish each of these collections with a progress bar.
+Promiscuous will publish each of these collections with a progress bar in the given order.
 Note that you can partition your data with the right selectors to publish with many workers.
 Partition overlapping is fine.

-Furthermore, you might consider having a dummy subscriber that subscribes to all the models keeping an always up to date database ready to be cloned for new applications.
+Furthermore, you might consider having a dummy subscriber that subscribes to everything.
+This will maintain an always up to date database ready to be cloned for new applications.
 This way you just need to synchronize the recently modified models.

 Error Handling
 --------------